IPA.CONF(5) IPA.CONF(5)

 old_time_width parameter's value must be greater than the thresh-

-In other words, a threshold's counter represents a snapshot of rule's
+A threshold's counter represents a snapshot of rule's statistics for

-statistics for last threshold_time_width seconds.
-Unlike limits thresh-
+the last threshold_time_width seconds.
+Unlike limits thresholds do not

-olds do not have ``start time'', because their statistics is sliding in
+have ``start time'', because their statistics is sliding in time in

-time in discrete time intervals equal to threshold_time_slice seconds.
+discrete time intervals equal to threshold_time_slice seconds.
+These

-These two parameters can be specified in the global section and they
+two parameters can be specified in the global section and they will be

-will be used if some threshold section does not have them.
+inherited if some threshold does not have them.

-Accounting systems used by threshold's rule are notified about thresh-
+Accounting systems used by a threshold's rule are informed about

-old's events, so accounting systems also can do some actions when the
+threshold's events.
+So accounting systems can do some actions when the

 value of a threshold's counter is less, equal or greater than the